mathjoh/google-home-101/codelabs/introduction-to-voice-assistant.md

 Welcome to this workshop: An introduction to Voice Assistant with Google Cloud.

 The workshop is split in two parts.
-Part 1 lets you explore Dialogflow to setup your own intent fulfillment, and in part 2 you will use Webhook intent fulfillment.
+Part one lets you explore Dialogflow to setup your own intent fulfillment, and in part two you will use Webhook intent fulfillment using some JavaScript and NodeJs.

+You need no previous knowledge level of either the Google Voice Assistant eco system or JavasScript and NodeJs.
+But basic coding will be required in part two, but we will provide you with code examples and solutions if you are having any problems.

 <a name="whatwewilldotoday:"></a>